G0dsp/ThreatMail/README.md

 # EMLNaitor

-Perfect 👍 I’ll prepare you a **professional English explanation** for your GitHub repo (`README.md`) that describes how your code works step by step.
-You can copy-paste this directly or adapt it.

----

 # 📌 How the Code Works

 This project is a **cybersecurity analysis tool** designed to process `.eml` email files and extract valuable security information about the sender, domains, and any associated web content.